card gamer logo

 Ace Spec and Related Cards

-Though Ace Spec cards were introduced in Pokemon TCG set Black & White: Boundaries Crossed way back in 2012, they didn’t stick around for very long.
+Though Ace Spec cards were introduced in Pokémon Trading Card Game (or TCG) set Black & White: Boundaries Crossed way back in 2012, they didn’t stick around for very long.

 In fact, just 13 Ace Spec cards were released over the next three sets, with Plasma Storm, Plasma Freeze, and Plasma Blast receiving their own before the card type disappeared altogether.